rancher/kubewarden-ui/README.md

 # Kubewarden UI

-> _Note_: The UI is still in development and has not yet been fully released
+> _Note_: The UI is still in development and has not yet been fully released.

 ## Install

-The first distribution of the UI will be alongside the Rancher Dashboard.
-Currently it's being built in a [forked repo](https://github.com/jordojordo/dashboard/tree/kubewarden), but is able to be tested with a [Docker image](https://hub.docker.com/repository/docker/jordonleach/kubewarden).
+The first release of the UI will be alongside the Rancher Dashboard.
+Currently it's being built in a [forked repo](https://github.com/jordojordo/dashboard/tree/kubewarden) and is able to be tested with a [Docker image](https://hub.docker.com/repository/docker/jordonleach/kubewarden).

 ## Run the Rancher UI